confluentinc/event-streaming-patterns/docs/event-stream/partitioned-placement.md

 ## Implementation
 When a Kafka topic is created, either by an administrator or by a streaming application like ksqlDB, you can specific the number of partitions it has.
-Events are placed into a specific partition according to the partitioning algorithm, which could be based on the event key, round-robin to distribute all events across all partitions, or a custom partitioning algorithm.
+Events are placed into a specific stream partition according to the partitioning algorithm of the [Event Source](../event-source/event-source.md), such as an [Event Processing Application](../event-processing/event-processing-application.md).
+The common partitioning schemes are (1) partitioning based on the event key (e.g., the customer ID for a stream of customer payments), where events with the same key are stored in the same partition, (2) partitioning events round-robin across all partitions to achieve an even distribution of events per partition, or (3) a custom partitioning algorithm, tailored to a specific use case.
 All events grouped into a partition have strong ordering guarantees.

 If we are using ksqlDB, the processors can scale by working on a set of partitions.